 Measuring poverty based on income

-One in five households in the UK have an income below the poverty line, after their housing costs are taken into account.
-30 per cent of children live in households below the poverty line (after housing costs).
-This is almost double the poverty rate (16 per cent) for pensioners.
+22 per cent of people are living in poverty, equivalent to 14.4 million people, after their housing costs are taken into account.
+29 per cent of children live in households below the poverty line (after housing costs).
+By comparison, 18 per cent of pensioners live below the poverty line.

 Calculating poverty after housing costs give a more accurate measure of how much families have to live on.